Sal LoCascio: Playing career

 From 1985 to 1989, LoCascio played for University of Massachusetts Amherst.
 He set the record for the most saves by any NCAA goalie in 1987, with 271 saves.
 LoCascio graduated in 1989, and was a four-time All-American.
 In the 1989 NCAA Quarterfinals against Johns Hopkins, LoCascio recorded 26 saves.
 In 2000, he was elected to the UMass Athletic Hall of Fame.

 New York Saints

 LoCascio signed with the New York Saints of the National Lacrosse League as an undrafted free agent in 1990.
 He played 10 seasons with the Saints, and served as their starting goaltender from 1992 to 2000.
 LoCascio was named all-pro five times, in 1991, 1992, 1993, 1994, and 1997.

 Team USA

-LoCascio backstopped Team USA in the World Lacrosse Championship in 1990, 1994, and 1998, winning gold medals on all three occassions.
+LoCascio backstopped Team USA in the World Lacrosse Championship in 1990, 1994, and 1998, winning gold medals on all three occasions.

 Post-playing career

 After his playing career ended LoCascio served as head coach of the Bridgeport/Philadelphia Barrage of Major League Lacrosse for three seasons.
 He coached them to the Steinfeld Cup and won the Major League Lacrosse Coach of the Year Award in his third and final season with the team in 2004.

 LoCascio currently resides in Bayport, NY.